 5.21.3 Potential Operational Requirements

+Void.

 5.22 Subscription security credentials update

 5.22.1 Description

 To enhance security on IoT devices, it may be desirable to periodically update the subscription security credentials, even for devices that may have very infrequent communication with the network.
 Additionally, the potential for IoT devices to be compromised poses a risk to the network.
 As IoT devices proliferate, it will be necessary for the network to be able to identify devices when it determines the security credentials of the device may have been compromised and force an update of their subscription security to maintain security of the network.
 In either case, the update mechanism could be the same.